On this page we provide a complete guide on how to report a scammer online, focusing on cryptocurrency scams.

 How To Report A Scammer Online

-Due to the fact that cryptocurrency transactions seem to be anoynmous and untraceable, many scammers now use them in their defrauding and illicit activities.
+Due to the fact that cryptocurrency transactions seem to be anonymous and untraceable, many scammers now use them in their defrauding and illicit activities.

 If they charge money with a credit card, you can always have your credit card company process a chargeback.

-And the person behind the fraudulent charge can be easily traced due to standard KYC (Know Your Customer) procedures which every payment processor uses.
+And the person behind the fraudulent charge can be easily traced due to standard KYC (Know Your Customer) procedures that every payment processor uses.

 And the same goes for PayPal transactions, bank wires, and most other money transfer methods.

-The exception is cryptocurrency, which can be transferred seemingly anonymously.
+The exception is a cryptocurrency, which can be transferred seemingly anonymously.